-- continuing to expand our product offerings both through internal development and sourcing from other vendors; - ongoing investment in our global sales and marketing infrastructure; - use of clinical results to support new aesthetic products and applications; - enhanced luminary development and reference selling efforts (to develop a location where our products can be displayed and used to assist in selling efforts); - customer demand for our products; - weakening against the U.S. dollar of key international currencies in which we transact (Australian Dollar, Japanese Yen, Euro, Swiss Franc and British Pound); - consumer demand for the application of our products; - marketing to physicians in the core dermatology and plastic surgeon specialties, as well as outside those specialties; and - generating recurring revenue from our growing installed base of customers through the sale of system upgrades, services, hand piece refills, skincare products and replacement tips for Juliet and Secret RF products.
+• continuing to expand the Company's product offerings, both through internal development and sourcing from other vendors;

+- ongoing investment in the Company's global sales and marketing infrastructure; - use of clinical results to support new aesthetic products and applications; - enhanced luminary development and reference selling efforts (to develop a location where Company's products can be displayed and used to assist in selling efforts); - customer demand for the Company's products; - marketing to physicians in the core dermatology and plastic surgeon specialties, as well as outside those specialties; and - generating recurring revenue from the Company's growing installed base of customers through the sale of systems with a Consumable revenue component.

-For a detailed discussion of the significant business trends impacting our business, please see the section titled "Results of Operations" below.
+For a detailed discussion of the significant business trends impacting the Company's business, please see the section titled "Results of Operations" below.